 Pirates Charities Night on AT&T SportsNet is an annual fundraiser that supports Pirates Charities and select local non-profit organizations.
-The 2017 Pirates Charities Night on AT&T SportsNet will take place on Wednesday, August 2, 2017 when the Pirates host the Cincinnati Reds at 7:05 p.m. at PNC Park.
+The 2017 Pirates Charities Night on AT&T SportsNet took place on Wednesday, August 2, as the Pirates hosted the Cincinnati Reds at PNC Park.

-This year, funds will be designated to Pirates Charities and organizations supporting those living with cancer in our community.
-AT&T SportsNet dedicates their entire television broadcast that evening to sharing the stories of the beneficiaries, broadcasting live from PNC Park's Rivertowne Brewing Hall of Fame Club.
+This year, funds were designated to Pirates Charities and organizations supporting those living with cancer in our community.
+AT&T SportsNet dedicated their entire television broadcast that evening to sharing the stories of the beneficiaries, broadcasting live from PNC Park's Rivertowne Brewing Hall of Fame Club.

 Pirates Charities is committed to strengthening the community by supporting organizations and programs aimed at improving the lives of children and adults in the greater Pittsburgh region.
 Pirates Charities places a special emphasis on supporting youth programs focused on health, fitness and education by developing partnerships with those who share in our mission.
 In addition to helping our youth, Pirates Charities provides assistance to military families and veterans, and offers support to those in our community who are fighting cancer.

-In support of Pirates Charities efforts to help those fighting cancer, the 2017 Pirates Charities Night on AT&T SportsNet will raise funds for Pirates Charities and local non-profit organizations providing support and services to those living with cancer in our community.
-These include:
+In support of Pirates Charities efforts to help those fighting cancer, the 2017 Pirates Charities Night on AT&T SportsNet raised funds for Pirates Charities and local non-profit organizations providing support and services to those living with cancer in our community.
+These included:

 The Cancer Caring Center is a 29 year-old charity that provides free support services to local cancer patients, survivors and their loved ones.
 The Center was the very first organization in Pittsburgh to offer local support for those touched by cancer.
 All services are professionally led and include individual counseling (by phone or in person), support groups in 16 neighborhood locations, and the only Young Adult Cancer Support program in Western PA which includes a support group, social activities and financial assistance for local young adult patients and survivors.
 Their Wellness offerings include Art Therapy, Gentle Yoga, Nutrition, Reiki, and Hands on Therapy.
 The Center also has a food pantry that includes liquid nutrition for patients who qualify.
 For more information, please visit www.cancercaring.org.